 Director: Lucio Fulci

-Screenwriters: Lucio Fulci (story: Roberto Gianviti & Lucio Fulci)
+Screenwriter: Lucio Fulci (story: Roberto Gianviti & Lucio Fulci)

-Other titles: Una Lucertola con la Pelle di Donna
+Alternate titles: Una Lucertola con la Pelle di Donna

 A woman tells her therapist about a dream in which she kills her sexy neighbor.
 Then the neighbor turns up dead in the same way.
 She is arrested but it looks increasingly like someone read her dream notes and set her up.